bubu57/gitsync/README.md

 These logs provide detailed information about the synchronization process, including any errors that occur.

+### Source code

+See the source code of the GitSync project on dev branch.

 ## Contact

 For any questions or issues, please open an issue on the [GitHub repository](https://github.com/bubu57/gitsync) or send mail to hugo.bunelier54@gmail.com.